 In his sophomore season, Apple became the 13th Auburn swimmer to earn the maximum 7 All-American honors in a single season.
 His best individual finish came in the 50 yard freestyle when he tied for 4th place with Missouri’s Michael Chadwick in 18.97.
 He finished 12th and 14th in the 200 and 100 yard freestyle.
 On Auburn’s relays, Apple helped the tigers to 6th place in the 200 yard freestyle, 11th in the 400 yard freestyle, 12th in the 800 yard freestyle.
 His other All-American honor was for his prelim swim in the 400 yard medley relay.

-Apple will make his international debut at the 2017 World Championships in Budapest, Hungary.
-He qualified for the 400 meter freestyle relay after finishing 4th in the 100 meter freestyle.
-At the Trials in Indianapolis, Apple got heads turning when he took down big names like Nathan Adrian and Caeleb Dressel in the prelims.
+At the 2017 World Champ Trials in Indianapolis, Apple got heads turning when he took down big names like Nathan Adrian and Caeleb Dressel in the prelims.
 He entered the final seeded first with a time of 48.14, 2.04 seconds faster than his previous best time.
+He qualified for the 400 meter freestyle relay in Budapest after finishing 4th in the 100 meter freestyle.

 2017 World Championships

 Apple made his international debut at the 2017 World Championships in Budapest, Hungary.
 He swam in the prelims (48.16) of the 400 free relay, garnering a gold medal after the finals team touched first.

 Apple finished fourth in the 100 freestyle (48.34) after posting a personal best time of 48.06 in the prelims, and fifth in the 50 freestyle (22.06).
 He swam in the 200 freestyle but was disqualified.